-20.2.1 A Doctoral student may be offered the opportunity to be admitted to one of the University’s research Master degrees.
+22.2.1 A Doctoral student may be offered the opportunity to be admitted to one of the university’s research Master degrees.

-20.3 The Executive Dean will provide advice to the student and the relevant Associate Dean (Research) within 5 business days of the determination.
+22.3 The Dean, Graduate Research will provide advice to the student and the relevant Head of School within 5 business days of the determination.

-20.4 A student whose candidature is terminated may lodge an internal appeal under Stage 3 of the Student Grievance Resolution - Governing Policy, via the Student Review and Appeals – Procedures, where they can show grounds as to why an appeal should be considered (i.e. new information, evidence of failure of process).
-Appeals should be addressed to the Senior Deputy Vice-Chancellor and must be lodged within 10 business days of the notice of the Executive Dean’s determination.
+22.4 A student whose candidature is terminated may lodge an internal appeal under Stage 3 of the Student Grievance Resolution - Governing Policy, via the Student Review and Appeals – Procedures, where they can show grounds as to why an appeal should be considered (i.e. new information, evidence of failure of process).
+Appeals must be lodged within 10 business days of the notice of the Dean, Graduate Research’s determination.

 Refer to the Student Grievance Resolution – Governing Policy and associated Procedures.

-21.1 Candidates experiencing difficulty with any aspect of their enrolment or program of study should discuss the problems with their Principal Supervisor or a Co-Supervisor in the first instance.
+23.1 Candidates experiencing difficulty with any aspect of their enrolment or program of study should discuss the problems with their principal supervisor or a co-supervisor in the first instance.